amake/SuperTMXMerge/README.md

 Usage
 -----

 On Windows run `SuperTMXMerge.bat`.
-On Linux, OS X, etc. run `SuperTMXMerge.sh`.
+On Linux, etc., run `SuperTMXMerge.sh`.
+On Mac, double-click the SuperTMXMerge application.
 This will give you a file selection window.
 To invoke various features directly from the command line, use the following.

 Diff: